empt22/car-data-project/README.md

 # Car Data Project

-This is a project to use DBT in python using DuckDB to create a database and performing joins and other transforms on open source data.
+This is a project to use DBT in Python using DuckDB to create a database and performing joins and other transforms on open source data.

 ### Data sources include: